zmb3/teleport/rfd/0098-registered-openssh-nodes.md

 version: v2
 ```

-`metadata.name` should be auto-generated if it is not already set so user's don't have to generate GUIDs themselves.
+`tctl create` will auto-generate `metadata.name` if it is not already set so users don't have to generate GUIDs themselves.

 ### RBAC